 Her works have been performed by Orchestre Philharmonique de Radio-France, UC Berkeley Symphony Orchestra (US), Orchestra Mitteldeutsche Kammerphilharmonie (Allemagne), Ensemble Fonema Consort, Sound Icon, Ensemble Eco, Quince (US), Ensemble XXI.n (France), Ensemble Lucilin (Luxembourg), Duo Atomos (Brasil), Duo Mazumal (US), Voix de Stras’, L’Arrach’Chœur (France), and by Jean-Frédéric Neuburger, Philippe Hattat, Daniel Ciampolini and Minh-Tam Nguyen (from the Percussions de Strasbourg), Marie-Andrée Joerger, Claude Georgel, Szuwha Wu, Keiko Murakami, et has worked with the following conductors: David Milnes, Peter Rundel, Aki Schmitt, Hanz Kretz, Pierre Hoppé and Catherine Bolzinger.

-Her music has been performed in the United States, France, Germany, Finland, Brazil, Venezuela and Luxembourg.
+Her music has been performed in the United States, France, Spain, Germany, Finland, Brazil, Venezuela and Luxembourg.
 It has been broadcast on the radio (France Musique, Radio Accent 4, RCF, Radio Nacional de España, Radio MDR Figaro), and two of her compositions are published by Editions Alphonse Leduc.

 She is Associate-Composer at the Paris Chamber Orchestra during the 2020/2021 season.